keerthana1299/Analysis_Soccer/README.md

-# Analysis_Soccer
+# Soccer Analysis

-This project uses a Machine Learning approach to predict the winning team of a football match based on the dataset composed of results from many seasons of European football.
+This project uses a Machine Learning approach to predict the winning team of a soccer match based on the dataset composed of results from many seasons of European soccer.
 The algorithms used were:
 1. Support Vector Machine (SVM)
 2. Logistic Regresssion and
 3. Gaussian Naive Bayes